EDWARD W. WOOD, JR.

 While WWII is remembered for its harsh reality of devastating proportions, the hidden compassions also deserve recognition and tribute.
 With this film, we honor and remember the lives of those who served and the redemptive powers of compassionate humanity.

-WWII veterans are dying at a rapid pace of 300-600 each day.
-It is important that we complete this film soon while these veterans are still alive.
+There are fewer than 122,000 WWII veterans still alive today in the U.S. and they are dying at a rate of at least 600 per day.
+It is important that we complete this film in 2023 while these veterans are still alive.

 Like many independent filmmakers, we have a fiscal sponsor that offers us 501 (c) (3) non-profit status.
 Our fiscal sponsor is the Historical and Cultural Society of Clay County (HCSCC) in Moorhead, Minnesota (Moorhead, Minnesota is a twin city of Fargo, North Dakota.)
 HCSCC oversees and monitors all spending on this film.